-If the mission is to find domestic violence against women, domestic violence against women will be found.
+If the mission is to find domestic violence against women, then domestic violence against women must and will be found.
 Janet Reimer (a former Edmonton mayor) and other representatives of Alberta women’s shelter organizations appear to pursue another revival of the Super Bowl Battering Hoax from the 1990s.

 A 1994 commentary on domestic violence against women, as manifested by the Super Bowl Battering Hoax from the 1990s states: